By Geoffrey Chang

 4. 42% spend 10+ hours a week caring2

-Almost half of the UK’s sandwich generation say that they spend 10 or more hours a week caring for someone in their household (children or parents).
-As sandwich mum, Lucy Downing tells us: “It feels a bit like having a second job on top of your day job, but it’s the only way we know how.”
+Almost half of these carers say that they spend 10 or more hours a week caring for someone in their household (children or parents).
+As Lucy Downing, a parent with dual care responsibilities tells us: “It feels a bit like having a second job on top of your day job, but it’s the only way we know how.”
 Except, it’s unpaid.
 And the carers don’t have a choice.
 It’s a labour of love, literally.
 After all, they’re family!

 5. Around half don’t self-identify as sandwich carers2

 Many need to wake up to the reality that they are carers, even if it may seem like they’re just being a good parent or doing what any good son or daughter would do.
-That’s partly why the sandwich generation remains largely invisible and under-acknowledged by the rest of society.
+That’s partly why this 'sandwich generation' remains largely invisible and under-acknowledged by the rest of society.
 Just because family’s involved doesn’t mean it’s not caring.

 6. 87% don’t have dedicated savings for caring2